BlockchainCommons/XID-Quickstart/concepts/gordian-envelope.md

 As a result, the following is usually not what's intended:

 ```
-"BWHacker" [
+"BRadvoc8" [
-   "name": "BWHacker"
+   "name": "BRadvoc8"
    "domain": "Distributed Systems & Security"
    "experienceLevel": "8 years professional practice"
    SIGNATURE
 ]
 ```

-This `SIGNATURE` only applies to the subject, `BWHacker`, not to the assertions about their experience.
+This `SIGNATURE` only applies to the subject, `BRadvoc8`, not to the assertions about their experience.

 The solution is to "wrap" the envelope before signing it, creating a